cortsf/watson-shortcuts/README.md

 - Use colors to higlight the most relevant information in dzen messages.

 Notes:
-- You may have to use more specific paths on all calls to `dzen_notification.sh` for the window manager to know where to find it.
+- You may have to use more specific paths on all calls to `dzen_notification.sh` for the windows manager to be able to use these scripts.
 I use `~/.bin/dzen_notification.sh`.